 What is Industry 4.0?

-Industry 4.0 is shorthand for the 4th industrial revolution.
-It refers to the ongoing transformation of traditional manufacturing through the introduction of the latest Industrial Internet of Things (IIoT) technology.
-It will enable increased automation and improved machine-to-machine (M2M) communication as well as enhanced monitoring and diagnostics.
-These processes will reduce costly downtime, errors, and the need for human intervention.
+Industry 4.0, or the fourth industrial revolution, signifies the ongoing evolution of traditional manufacturing driven by the latest Industrial Internet of Things (IIoT) technology.
+This revolution aims to enhance automation, foster improved machine-to-machine (M2M) communication, and provide advanced monitoring and diagnostics.
+Consequently, these processes will diminish costly downtime, errors, and the necessity for human intervention.

-This new, connected way of working will transform the performance and operational efficiency of coding and marking processes.
-IIoT technology and cloud-connected systems will facilitate automated manufacturing operations, error-free coding, late-stage customisation and improved OEE.
-It’s a game-changer.
+This interconnected approach will revolutionise the efficiency and operational performance of coding and marking processes.
+The integration of IIoT technology and cloud-connected systems will facilitate automated manufacturing operations, error-free coding, late-stage customisation, and improved Overall Equipment Effectiveness (OEE).
+It marks a significant shift.

-But what does Industry 4.0 actually mean for busy engineers and production managers in FMCG sectors like food and beverage or pharmaceutical?
-Let’s take a look at the tangible cost-saving benefits a connected site could bring to your coding and marking operations.
+But what does Industry 4.0 mean practically for busy engineers and production managers in fast-moving consumer goods (FMCG) sectors such as food and beverage or pharmaceuticals?
+Let’s explore the concrete cost-saving advantages that a connected site could bring to your coding and marking operations.

-With a connected coding and marking setup, coding can become truly automated.
-You can access your printers remotely, populating code data directly from a connected database and controlling changeovers from your ERP or MES system.
-That means seamlessly applying codes to packaging as part of one intelligent and interconnected factory operation.
+In a linked coding and marking system, coding can achieve true automation.
+You gain the ability to manage your printers from a distance, inputting code data directly from a connected database, and overseeing changeovers from your ERP or MES system.
+This results in the smooth application of codes to packaging as an integral component of an intelligent and interconnected factory operation.

-When your coding and marking machines are connected to the cloud, maintaining peak performance no longer requires the physical intervention of an engineer.
-Thanks to remote diagnostics, minor faults can be identified and resolved by off-site service teams – before they become major faults that cause downtime.
+When your coding and marking machines are linked to the cloud, maintaining optimal performance no longer necessitates the physical presence of an engineer.
+Remote diagnostics enable off-site service teams to identify and rectify minor faults before they escalate into major issues causing downtime.

-Industry 4.0 gives you around-the-clock access to web-based performance metrics for every printer on your network.
-And it’s not just printer status that you can monitor, but metrics like service history, uptime and downtime, throughput and consumables levels.
+Industry 4.0 provides 24/7 access to web-based performance metrics for every printer in your network.
+This extends beyond just monitoring printer status; you can track metrics such as service history, uptime and downtime, throughput, and consumables levels.

-Drill down to the level of an individual printer or get a broad view of your entire printer estate, across every production facility and every region in your group.
-The ability to assimilate global performance data on one screen can have a game-changing impact on your business, empowering intelligent production and procurement decisions based on real-world data.
+You can focus on an individual printer or gain a comprehensive view of your entire printer fleet, spanning all production facilities and regions within your group.
+The ability to consolidate global performance data on a single screen can profoundly impact your business, facilitating informed production and procurement decisions based on real-world data.